Myriad-Dreamin/shiroa/packages/shiroa/supports-text-internal.typ

   return converter(candidate, limit)
 }

+/// Converts the content to plain text
+///
+/// - it (content): The content to convert
+/// - limit (integer): The maximum length of the text
+/// -> string
 #let plain-text(it, limit: none) = {
   let effective-limit = if limit == none {
     9223372036854775807 /* integer max (2^63 - 1) */